Immigrant Rapid Response Fund

 In November 2024, a group of Latine leaders in philanthropy began preparing for attacks on Latine communities as anti-immigrant sentiment intensified nationwide.
 The MN Latine Fund was formed to support the long-term sustainability and thriving of Latine communities.
 As threats escalated, the group created a short-term Rapid Response Fund to address immediate harm.

 The Fund officially launched on January 12, 2026, with a goal of raising at least $5 million to support Minnesota nonprofits on the frontlines of the immigrant and refugee response.
+We are humbled by the generosity we have seen from across the country and around the world.
 This work is grounded in solidarity and the belief that there is enough for everyone when we work together.

 Who We Are